Magical moments with Randi (2)

 Many years later, while describing the performance to my son Tommy, we suddenly asked ourselves: why the cloth bag?
 Weren’t the pizza dough and the blindfold enough?

 Uunfortunately I was not able to ask Randi if we were correct — that was planned for the next visit that never happened.
 But I had occasion to see something related on a recent trip to India.
 There I was introduced to a trainer who specialized in “midbrain activation.”
 He wanted me to write an article on the astonishing abilities his students gained, which included being able to see in spite of being blindfolded.
-There are a large number of videos on YouTube demonstrating these feats: just search for “midbrain activation,” and add “Rubic’s cube” if you want to see examples of what I was confronted with.
+There are a large number of videos on YouTube demonstrating these feats: just search for “midbrain activation,” and add “Rubic’s cube” if you want to see examples of what I was about to be confronted with.

 Anyway, the trainer said one of his students could, after having done extensive midbrain training, solve Rubic’s cube blindfold.
 He had brought the lad along, a bright 12-year-old, accompanied by his parents.
 Yes, of course, he said, he would love to do a demonstration for me.